 - As introduced here it also made the work of management people transparent by making backlog and velocity of managers accessible by everyone.

 Among the people who were very skeptical there usually were quite a few people from middle management.
 Uncertain about how future development should work they usually feared a loss in influence.
-Most positive feedback came from developers themselves: After explaining what Scrum is all about, that is includes shore release cycles and fast feedback, most developers that were in the teams already for quite some time reacted by stating that this basically resembled development “in the good old days” with a bit of development process added on top.
+Most positive feedback came from developers themselves: After explaining what Scrum is all about, which includes shore release cycles and fast feedback, most developers that were in the teams already for quite some time reacted by stating that this basically resembled development “in the good old days” with a bit of development process added on top.

 If you are interested in hearing more stories on how Scrum is or was introduced in companies of various sizes, I would like to recommend visiting the German Scrum Day in Düsseldorf.
 The talk by Thilo Fromm gives a nice overview of how a transition from traditional Waterfall to Scrum can look like.
 And agile42 Andrea Tomasini will talk about the Scrum implementation in distributed teams at be2 ltd.